rage/cyber-security-base-19/data/module-2/part-6/threat.md

 be taken that the dump is not sent with "NETDUMPKEYEXCHANGE" variable set into _none_.
 Second, the fine-grained control relies on programmers.
-Depending on the language it may not always be possible but, for example in C this would mean removing _memsets_.
+Depending on the language it may not always be possible but, for example in C this would mean removing unneeded data by overwriting them with _memsets_.
 More information of this and related things can be found from the [Secure Coding Guidelines](http://www.oracle.com/technetwork/java/seccodeguide-139067.html#2) for Java SE.